bgoonz/docs-collection/google-chrome/native-client/pepper_dev/c/group___functions.md

 There is no practical use of this function for third party modules.
 Its existence is because of some internal use cases inside Chrome.

-Since your module runs in a separate process, there's no need to free allocated memory.
+Since your module runs in a separate process, there’s no need to free allocated memory.
 There is also no need to free any resources since all of resources associated with an instance will be force-freed when that instance is deleted.

 **Note:** This function will always be skipped on untrusted (Native Client) implementations.
-This function may be skipped on trusted implementations in certain circumstances when Chrome does "fast shutdown" of a web page.
+This function may be skipped on trusted implementations in certain circumstances when Chrome does “fast shutdown” of a web page.